nilenso/mohita-clj/practice/ttt/README.md

 | :e  | :e  | :e  |
 | :e  | :e  | :e  |

-"Choose 1 to play next move,
+"Press 1 to play next move,

-2 to see position board"
+Press 2 to see position board"

 and so on.